By Pontifical Catholic University of Peru

 The challenges of her art work

-These aspects were clearly revolutionary for those years, since, until then, education in the arts was strongly marked by a male presence and guided by the colonial values that persisted in the culture of the time.
+These aspects were clearly revolutionary for those years, since; until then, education in the arts was strongly marked by the masculine presence and guided by the colonial values that persisted in the culture of the time.

 Santusa

-This painting belongs to the initial stage of indigenism in Julia Codesido's art works.
-Here she portrays an indigenous woman with very marked facial features, who poses from the front while her face is slightly turned to one side.
+This painting belongs to the initial stage of indigenismo in the works of Julia Codesido.
+In this painting, an indigenous woman with very marked facial features can be seen, who poses in front while her face is slightly turned to the side.

 From the 16th century to the mid-20th century, the absence of women, particularly mestizo, indigenous people, afro-descendants, and migrants, was a normalized aspect, both in artistic representations and in the Peruvian art scene.
 However, Julia Codesido's art work sought to make visible this sector of the population of women who were forgotten by society and the government.